robseb/rsyocto/doc/guides/2_FPGA_HARDIP.md

         ```
        * The Suffix "-h" selects HEX value inputs
   4. Control a single FPGA LED
-      * Enabling or Disabling single Bits is also posible with the *rstools*
+      * Enabling or Disabling single Bits is also possible with the *rstools*
       * Put Led No. 8 on:
          ```bash
            FPGA-writeBridge -lw 20 -b 8 1
          ```
       * The Suffix "-h" selects HEX value inputs
-  5. H!!! ier Python script zum Stuern der LEDs einfügen !!!!
+  5. The next Python snippet demonstrated how to interact with FPGA-IP
+        ````python
+          for count in range(1024):
+            os.system('FPGA-writeBridge -lw 38 -h '+ str(count) +' -b')
+        ````

-  6. read the Status of the FPGA-fabric with follwoing command:
+  6. Read the Status of the FPGA-fabric with following command:
         ```bash
           FPGA-status
         ````
-      * This Status Codes are transmited by the FPGA Manager
+      * This Status Codes are transmitted by the FPGA Manager
       * The FPGA should be in the User Mode
+7. Using the GPI/GPO- Registers to the FPGA
-7. Intel SoC-FPGAs have two 32-Bit register to interect with the FPGA directly
+    * Intel SoC-FPGAs have two 32-Bit register to interact directly with the FPGA
-    * To try this feature we can connect the FPGA LEDs with *rsYocto*
+    * To try this feature by connecting the FPGA LEDs with the GPO-Register
-    * But now are the FPGA LEDs connected to LightWight Brige interface
+    * But now are the FPGA LEDs connected to Lightweight-HPS-to-FPGA Bridge
-    * We need to change the FPGA Configuation
+    * The FPGA configuration must be changed
-    * The requiered *.rbf* configuration file ("gpiConf.rbf") is pre-installed on the home directery
+    * The required `.rbf` configuration file ("*gpiConf.rbf*") is pre-installed on the home directery
-    * we can run following command to configre the FPGA with this file:
+    * Execute following command to reconfigure the FPGA fabric with this file:
         ```bash
             FPGA-writeConfig  -f gpiConf.rbf
         ```
-    * Now should the be the LEDs connected with the direct 32-Bit register
+    * Now should be the LEDs connected with the direct 32-Bit register
-    * Enable the LEDs over this way with following command:
+    * Enable the LEDs over this way:
         ```bash
            FPGA-gpoWrite -h acdc
         ```
-    * On other direction writes the FPGA the value 0xacdcacdc to the HPS
+    * On other direction writes the FPGA the value *0xacdcacdc* to the HPS
         ```bash
            FPGA-gpiRead -h acdc
         ```
-     * After this test we can write the orginal FPGA configurartion
+     * After this test install the original FPGA configuration again
      * On *rsYocto* the startup FPGA configuration is located here `/usr/rsyocto/running_bootloader_fpgaconfig.rbf`
-     * Use the Suffix "-r" to install the orginal FPGA configuration
+     * Use the Suffix `"-r"` to install the original FPGA configuration
         ```bash
            FPGA-writeConfig -r
         ```
  ## Interact with Hard IP
 1. **I²c-Devices**
-    * The Terasic DE10 Board have an [ADXL345](https://www.analog.com/en/products/adxl345.html)-Accelerometer on i2c0
+    * The Terasic DE10 Boards have an [*ADXL345*](https://www.analog.com/en/products/adxl345.html)-Accelerometer on i2c0
-    * The `i2c-tools` allows to interact with this sensor
+    * The `i2c-tools` allow to interact with this sensor
-    * Scan the i²c-Bus 0 to get the i²c-Address of the sensor
+    * Scan the i²c-Bus 0 to get the i²c-Address of this sensor
         ```bash
            i2cdetect 0
         ```
-    * Only the i²c-address 0x53 should be found
+    * Only the i²c-address *0x53* should be found
-    * With this address we can read the Unique ID (0xE5) of the AXDL345
+    * With this address we can read the Unique ID (*0xE5*) of the *AXDL345*
         ```bash
             i2cget -f 0 0x53 0
         ```
-    * Format of this command: *i2cget -f <Bus Number> <i2c-Addess> <Address>*
+        * Format here: *i2cget -f <Bus Number> <i2c-Addess> <Address>*
     * Try to read the X-Axis of the Accelerometer
-    * First we need to enable output of the Sensor
+    * First enable the output of the Sensor
          ```bash
             i2cset -f 0 0x53 0x2D 8
          ```
-    * Now we can read a X-Value
+    * Then start to read the X-Axis
         ```bash
            i2cget -f 0 0x53 0x32
          ```
 2. **UART**
-    * For Uart Devies is `minicom' pre-installed
+    * For Uart devices are `minicom' pre-installed
-    * The following command opens the COM-Port 1
+    * The following command opens the *COM-Port 1*
          ```bash
             mincom /dev/ttys1
          ```
     * This COM-Port is on the DE10 Board routed to FPGA I/O Pins
     * Pres CMD+A, then Z and then Q to leave minicom
 3. **SPI**
-    * In *rsYocto* are all driver to function as a SPI-Master
+    * In *rsYocto* can be function as SPI-Master
-    * Additionally the `spi-tools` are installed
+    * Additionally, the `spi-tools` are installed
-    * Please follow the documatation of the [spi-tools](https://github.com/cpb-/spi-tools)
+    * Please follow the documentation of the [spi-tools](https://github.com/cpb-/spi-tools)
-4. **CAN-Bus** (Intel Cylone V only)
+4. **CAN-Bus** (*Intel Cylone V only*)
-    * Intel Cyclone V FPGAs have two powerfull Bosch D-CAN Conntrollers embedded
+    * Intel Cyclone V FPGAs have two powerful Bosch `D_CAN`-Controllers embedded
     * To interact with CAN Devices are the `can-tools` pre-installed
-    * The allow over internel network connection to read and write CAN-packes and to analaze the trafic
+    * They allow over internal network connection to read and write CAN-Packages and monitoring the traffic
-    * To enable the CAN0 execute a command to enable the CAN network Port
+    * To enable the *CAN0* execute this command to enable the *CAN network Port*:
         ```bash
           ip link set can0 type can bitrate 125000
          ```
-    * "125000" are CAN Bitrate in Bit/s
+        * "*125000*" is the CAN Bitrate in *Bit/s*
-    * With next shown command it is posible to send a CAN Packes
+    *With next shown command it is possible to transmit a CAN-Packages
         ```bash
             cansend can0 123#ADC1.ABC2
             ip link set up can0
         ```
-    * this loads a CAN-Package with the Content 0xABC1 and 0xABC2 and the ID 123 to the message FIFO
+        * This loads a CAN-Package with the Content *0xABC1* and *0xABC2* and the ID *123* to the message FIFO-Box
     * Sniff the complete CAN-Bus
          ```bash
             cansniffer can0
          ```
     * Generate Dummy Payload
         ```bash
            cangen can0
         ```
     * For more information please read the [can-tools](https://github.com/linux-can/can-utils) documentation